 Scholarships

-Indiana Tech alumni and friends have endowed over 98 named scholarships for students.
+Indiana Tech alumni and friends have endowed more than 100 named scholarships for students.
 Their generosity provides for both merit and need-based financial support to students.
-Guidelines and applications are available in both the financial aid and alumni offices.
+Guidelines and applications are available in the financial aid and alumni offices.